haiwen/seafile-docs-ko/maintain/seafile_gc.md

 This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.

+## Run GC in version 3.1.2 and later

+To run GC program

+    ./seaf-gc.sh run

+After the GC program terminates, you may also check whether it mistakenly removed any useful data blocks:

+    ./seaf-gc.sh verify

+It will print a warning if any useful blocks are missing.

+If you want to do sanity check before actually removing any data, you can use the --dry-run option

+    ./seaf-gc.sh dry-run

+It will show you the total block number vs. the number of blocks to be removed.

+If the metadata of some libraries are damaged on the server, the GC program would stop proceeding because it can't tell whether a block is used by some damaged libraries or not.
+If you don't want to keep the data of the damaged library, you can run GC with `force` option

+    ./seaf-gc.sh force

+This will mask the blocks of the damaged libraries as unused and delete them.

+## Run GC before version 3.1.2

 To run GC program

     cd seafile-server-{version}/seafile